 We tend to be tough on ourselves, especially when it comes to our weight.
 Keep in mind the year you’ve had and the circumstances that surround you.
 A bit of weight gain is no cause for a mental breakdown and can be lost in natural ways as long as you set realistic goals.
 Weight gain is nothing to be ashamed of and it’s a stressor that takes a lot of brain space that could be spent on thinking on other more productive things.

 Work out for the right reasons

 While working out is healthy and good for your physical and mental health, it’s not about compensating for what you’re eating or even about losing weight.
 Exercise should be done for health benefits and how good it feels to move around and achieve goals that you didn’t think were possible.
 Try to change your way of thinking regarding bodies and approach exercise as something joyful, not a means to an end.

 Eat when you want to

 Avoid relating your eating to stress and be mindful of your meals.
-Stay in the present and focus on the fact that food and nourishment makes you happy, connects you to others, and that you’re fortunate to not be starving.
+Stay in the present and focus on the fact that food and nourishment contribute to a happy lifestyle, that eating connects you to others, and that it’s a privilege that not everyone gets to enjoy.
 Try to eat vegetables and plant-based foods if you’ve never been one to do so, discovering new things that you’ll most likely enjoy.
 Being hangry isn’t a sign you’re on the right track like some diets would have you believe.